mickfuzz/phd4/_posts/2021-03-27-concrete-frameworks.md

 An important guiding principle of inclusive pedagogy is to move away from a view that most students learn well and other need particular support particular, adapted approaches.
 Indeed if you include wider understandings of neurodiversity and cultural and language diversity then planning alternative activities or learning pathways for all learners with particular needs could quickly become so time-consuming and complex that it would be unsustainable.

-Instead, inclusive pedagogy promotes the design of learning experiences so that all learners start to develop abstract concepts from concrete examples, can choose their own learning tasks (and thus levels of challenge) and bring their own experience and cultural understandings into their work.
+Instead, inclusive pedagogy promotes the design of learning experiences so that all learners start to develop abstract concepts from concrete examples, can choose their own learning tasks (and thus levels of challenge), are supported to reflect via self-assessment  and bring their own experience and cultural understandings into their work.
 (Good citation needed?)

 <!-- Concrete fading here?  -->

 These design choice among others are presented in a framework called Universal Design for Learning which embodies this inclusive approach.
 UDL, design-based approaches and the value of projects and are explored further in the latter part of this chapter.
 In the next section we look at one of the ways educators have tried to make computing engaging to a diverse set of learners.

 #### A Note on Making Computing Engaging